FAQ: Disability Retirement

 What happens if the filing deadline is not met?

-Failure to meet the filing deadlines (discussed in the previous section) will result in a later effective date or disqualification for disability retirement benefits resulting in lost benefits that will never be recovered.
+Failure to meet the filing conditions (discussed in the previous section) will result in a later effective date or disqualification for disability retirement benefits resulting in lost benefits that will never be recovered.

 Who reviews the member’s application?

-The Independent Medical Examiner and the NHRS Hearings Examiner will review and make a recommendation to the Board of Trustees.
+An Independent Medical Examiner and the NHRS Hearings Examiner will review and make a recommendation to the Board of Trustees or its Benefits Committee.

 How long will it take to process the application for disability retirement?